ankri/react-workshop/README.md

 When you are ready to start developing start with the [Introduction](https://github.com/ankri/react-workshop/blob/master/tasks/Task-0.md).

+# Gotchas

+If you're receiving the error `null is not an object` or `could not proxy request` you haven't started your server yet.
+To be able to run the application both server and app have to run.

 # Tasks

 - [Introduction](https://github.com/ankri/react-workshop/blob/master/tasks/Task-0.md) - Let's start with the introduction: What is the application about and how to start the TDD tests